-Description: Clean form Clean former car park site, with modern industrial unit to the south.
+Description. er car park site, with modern modern moderna unit to the south.

 Overall Internal

 Environment Score:

 Overall External 5

 Environment Score

+a C 11

-Description: attractive t side of the acquired by opportunity wider Hoov ents good quality redevelopment land in an established employment area.
-On site electricity pylon will make the land less to some, but this can be overcome simply by splitting the development into two parts, i.e. building and car parking, either pylon route.
+Description: ents good quality redevelopment land in an established employment area.
+On site electricity pylon will make the land less

+attractive to some, but this can be overcome simply by splitting the development into two parts, i.e. building and car parking, either

+side of the pylon route.
 Development previously held back by lack of marketing by owner Hoover Candy.
-However, site will be y Welsh Government in 2018/19, alongside the other Hoover holdings, which will allow stronger marketing of the y to both local companies and inward investors.
-The site may attract an individual developer/occupier, or be linked to the ver Strategic Regeneration Area and form part of a wider-mixed use scheme.
-Welsh Government suggest site could be for B-Class employment south of the pylons with trade/motor trade options to the north, fronting the roundabout.
+However, site will be

+acquired by y Welsh Government in 2018/19, alongside the other Hoover holdings, which will allow stronger marketing of the

+opportunit y to both local companies and inward investors.
+The site may attract an individual developer/occupier, or be linked to the

+wider Hoov ver Strategic Regeneration Area and form part of a wider-mixed use scheme.
+Welsh Government suggest site could be

+developed for B-Class employment south of the pylons with trade/motor trade options to the north, fronting the roundabout.

 Does the site have a Yes

 reasonable prospect of

 being developed/re-

 developed?

 Is the market currently Yes

 investing in the area?

 Are there local facilities in Yes

 the area that make the site

 more attractive?

 Overall Market

 Attractiveness Score: 4